 Fresh herbs are flavorful additions to many dishes.
-Plant your favorites in old aluminum kitchen canisters.
+Plant your favorites in old aluminum kitchen canisters for an indoor herb garden.
 Drill small drainage holes in the bottom with an power drill.
 Make sure the planters get plenty of sun and don't let the soil dry out.
 Herbs for cooking: rosemary (pork, potatoes), parsley (pasta dishes), oregano (sauces, soups), sage (chicken, vegetables), basil (salads), and dill (fish).

-Humans aren't the only ones who enjoy herbs.
-Treat your cat by planting feline-friendly herbs in aluminum or stainless steel pet bowls.
+Humans aren't the only ones who enjoy indoor herb gardens.
+Treat your cat by planting feline-friendly herbs in aluminum or stainless steel pet bowls for an indoor herb garden.
 The no-slip bottoms will keep the containers in place when kitty comes nosing around.
 Be sure to drill drainage holes.
 Herbs for cats: catnip and lemongrass.

-Some herbs delight the nose instead of the tongue.
-Plant scented herbs in taller containers that invite a brush of the hand to release aromas.
+Some indoor herb gardens delight the nose instead of the tongue.
+Plant scented herbs in taller containers that invite a brush of the hand to release aromas in these inventive indoor herb garden.
 Attach rattan to the surface of a glass vase (hot glue works fine) to make the container easier to hold and to disguise the long stretch of dirt and drainage pebbles inside.
 Water carefully to avoid soggy soil.
 Herbs for scent: lavender and scented geraniums, available in many fragrances, including chocolate, peppermint, and lemon.

-Here's a new way to turn on to herbs: Transform a strawberry jar into an accent lamp.
+Here's a new way to turn on to herbs: Transform a strawberry jar into an accent lamp as well as an indoor herb garden.
 Start by painting the terra-cotta pot with primer and flat (nonglossy) white latex paint.
 Cut a wooden disk to fit the top of the pot, and screw a wired lamp socket into the wood.
 (The lid lifts off for watering to avoid shocks.
 See next slide.)
 Use a grow-light bulb to augment window light for the plants.
 Herbs in this lamp: dwarf sage and oregano.